d-man7562/DataStructures---Assignment-6/README.md

  - input "java program6 [state] [date]"
 [state] should be in USA's state ticker format, i.e., ME, CA, etc.
-[date] should be in yyyy-mm-dd format
+[date] should be in yyyy-mm-dd format and be between 2021 and 2022

 Have fun!